tc39/proposal-change-array-by-copy/README.md

-# Change arrays by copy
+# Change Array by copy

 Provides additional methods to `Array.prototype` to enable changes on an array by returning a new copy of it with the change.